Best Soil for Variegated Monstera (Aroid Substrate Guide)

 Can I use regular potting soil?

-You can, but it’s easier to overwater indoors with fine soils.
-If using potting soil, prioritize drainage holes, avoid oversized pots, and water based on moisture checks.
+You can, but it is easier to overwater indoors with fine soils — especially with a slow-growing variegated plant.
+If using potting soil, prioritize drainage holes, avoid oversized pots, and always water based on moisture checks rather than a fixed schedule.

 How often should I water?

 Water thoroughly until runoff, then wait for partial dry-down.
-Frequency depends on light, pot size, airflow, and temperature—not a fixed schedule.
+Frequency depends on light, pot size, airflow, and temperature — not a fixed schedule.
+Variegated Monstera typically dries more slowly than standard green Monstera due to slower water uptake.